Effective Date: May 5, 2021

 With regard to personal data Experian controls, upon request, we will provide you with information about whether we hold any of your personal data.
 You may access, correct, or request deletion of your personal data by contacting us at firstname.lastname@example.org.
 This right of access applies only to personal data about the individual making the request and is subject to other limitations as defined by law, or where the burden or expense of providing access would be disproportionate to the risks related to the privacy of the individual or where the rights of other individuals would be violated.

 As a processor, Experian acknowledges that you have the right to access your personal data.
 Experian has no direct relationship with the individuals whose personal data it processes.
 An individual who seeks access, or seeks to correct, amend or delete inaccurate data should direct their query to Experian’s customer, the data controller.
+If you contact us with the name of an Experian customer to whom you provided your personal data, we will refer your request to the customer and support them in responding to your access request.
 If requested to remove data by the data controller, we will respond within a reasonable timeframe.

-In certain circumstances, we may be required by law to retain your personal data of may need to retain your personal data to continue providing a service.
+In certain circumstances, we may be required by law to retain your personal data or may need to retain your personal data to continue providing a service.

 If you have questions or concerns, you may contact Experian by mail at: